syguan96/DynaBOA/README.md

 [[Paper]](https://drive.google.com/file/d/1b6e3rMrVn_xNhM-MitqpLtulARdl4M9F/view?usp=sharing) [[Project Page]](https://sites.google.com/view/dynaboa)

+## Description**
-**Description**: We focus on reconstructing human mesh from out-of-domain target videos.
+We focus on reconstructing human mesh from out-of-domain target videos.
 To solve it, we bilevel optimize the source model on target images in an online fashion.

 In our experiments, we train a source model (termed as BaseModel) on Human 3.6M.
 Below is the results of the adapted model on the Internet videos with various camera parameters, motion, etc.